Maria Longworth Storer: Biography

 She was born Maria Longworth, daughter of Joseph H. Longworth, in Cincinnati, Ohio into perhaps the wealthiest Episcopalian family in the city of that time.
 Due to her comfortable upbringing, she was immersed in the fine arts at a young age and picked up hobbies like playing piano and painting.

 She married the American Civil War veteran Colonel George Ward Nichols in 1868, who had been hired by her family to catalog their vast collections of artwork.
 Nichols was eighteen years her elder.
 In 1871, she was responsible for planning and raising money for the now annually celebrated Cincinnati May Festival, making her the first female in history to found a music festival in the United States.
 The first festival was not held until 1873, the same year she began painting china under the instruction of German immigrant and ceramic chemist Karl Langenbeck.

-She enrolled as a student at the School of Design, later the Art Academy of Cincinnati, that following year.
+She enrolled as a student at the McMicken School of Drawing and Design, later the Art Academy of Cincinnati, that following year.
 She began classes in china-painting from instructor, Benn Pittman.
 The students' work was on display in the Women's Pavilion at the 1876 Centennial Exhibition.

 She attended the 1876 Centennial Exposition held in Philadelphia, Pennsylvania, the first World's fair held in the United States.
 By now well along in her skill as a ceramics painter, she returned home to Cincinnati with an appreciation for Japanese art and began incorporating some of those elements into her own work.